Robinpig/Note/docs/CS/CN/CN.md

 Therefore, the interface between layers 4 and 5 is the natural place to build the API.

-## Networks Under Attack

-### Malware

-Viruses

-Worms

-#### Attack Servers and Network Infrastructure

-Another broad class of security threats are known as denial-of-service (DoS) attacks.

-- Vulnerability attack.
-- Bandwidth flooding.
-- Connection flooding.

-### Sniff Packets

-The basic tool for observing the messages exchanged between executing protocol entities is called a *packet sniffer*.
-Sniffed packets can then be analyzed offline for sensitive information.

-Indeed, the [Wireshark](/docs/CS/CN/Tools/WireShark.md) is a packet sniffer.

-#### Masquerade as Someone You Trust

-The ability to inject packets into the Internet with a false source address is known as IP spoofing, and is but one of many ways in which one user can masquerade as another user.

 ## Application Layer

 Network applications are the raisons exist of a computer network.

 An application-layer protocol is distributed over multiple end systems, with the application in one end system using the protocol to exchange packets of information with the application in another end system.
 We’ll refer to this packet of information at the application layer as a **message**.

-### DHCP

 [Dynamic Host Configuration Protocol](/docs/CS/CN/DHCP.md)